The Inspiration of UrbnSpice Series

 I wanted to determine if I could produce a sourdough starter naturally in my home kitchen without the addition of commercial yeast or any other additives.
 My research for this project was extensive and I have acknowledged my sources at the end of this article.

 Did you know that it is traditional that you give your sourdough starter a name?
 That seemed to be an unusual thing to do, however after making my starter, the reason why became apparent.
 Checking, monitoring, feeding and repeating the steps that create a sourdough starter becomes second nature – it seems only fitting that it should be named after 14 days of close interaction.
-My spelt flour sourdough starter is named ‘Comfy Slippers’ and the Coconut Flour sourdough starter is named Beast (which will be clarified in a future post).
+I named my spelt flour sourdough starter “Beast”.

 I am reminded of the stone ground whole-wheat flour that I bought from the nearby heritage flour mills when I was living in Vineland, Ontario 35 years ago.
 There are a number of similarities between whole-wheat flour & spelt flour.
 Spelt is an ancient relative of durum wheat.
 The major difference is that it has never been hybridized.
 It is high in fibre and offers sources of iron and manganese.
 Spelt has high water solubility, which means its nutrients are easily absorbed into the body.
 Individuals who are sensitive to wheat can more easily digest spelt.
 Sourdough further enhances digestion as the sourdough bacteria pre-digests the flour through a slow fermentation process.
 Research indicates it takes longer for our bodies to digest sourdough, which in turn helps regulate blood sugar levels.
 Sourdough gives the bread an amazing texture and incredible flavour and an unbeatable crust.